 September 16, 2014

-We got up stupidly early as triathlons always start before sane people are awake.
+We got up stupidly early fort Weymouth Half as triathlons always start before sane people are awake.
 Stu made an instant porridge, whereas I ate some cold blueberry protein porridge that I had made the day before.
 It didn’t taste especially delicious as it was so cold, but I thought it was safer to stick to tried and tested.
 I then had a shower as I wanted to be able to do my hair in a French plait.
-I’ve tried lots of hairstyles and this seems to be the best way to tie my hair up for the swim and the bike, but I can also fit a bike helmet over it quite easily.
+I’ve tried lots of hairstyles and this seems to be the best way to tie my hair up, as I can also fit a helmet over it quite easily.